-For more information on the State of Illinois Central Management Services' Business Enterprise Program, please visit: https://www2.illinois.gov/cms/business/sell2/bep/Pages/Default.aspx
+For more information on the State of Illinois Commission on Equity and Inclusion (CEI) BEP Program, please visit: https://cei.illinois.gov/business-enterprise-program.html

 Vendor should include any additional information that will add clarity to Vendor's proposed utilization of certified BEP vendors to meet the targeted goal.
 Any submission of good faith efforts by Vendor shall be considered as a request for a full or partial waiver.
-At the time of bid or offer, Vendor, or Vendor's proposed Subcontractor, must be certified with CMS as a BEP certified vendor.
+At the time of bid or offer, Vendor, or Vendor's proposed Subcontractor, must be certified through a recognized authority as a minority-owned (MBE), female-owned (FBE), and/or persons with a disability-owned (DBE) business enterprise.